-Your application will not be reviewed until it is complete, including payment of the application fee.
+Your application will not be reviewed until it is complete.
 Please follow the application directions to ensure you are submitting a complete application.

-Admissions decisions will be made on a rolling basis and you will receive an admission decision within three weeks of submitting a complete application.
+Admissions decisions will be made on a rolling basis and you will receive an admission decision within two weeks of submitting a complete application.

-The Program is an interactive, collaborative community of learners.
-Meaningful participation in the Duke Summer Session Online program is the responsibility of the Participant, the Parent/ Legal Guardian, and the instructor.
+The program is an interactive, collaborative community of learners.
+Meaningful participation in the online program is the responsibility of the Participant, the Parent/ Legal Guardian, and the instructor.
 Participants who participate as outlined below will receive a final evaluation and certificate.

 It is the responsibility of the Participant to

-- log in and engage with instructor, peers, course activities, and course tools a minimum of five days a week;
+- log in and engage with instructor, peers, course activities, and course tools regularly during the four week program ;

-- respond within twenty-four hours to communications from instructors and Duke office staff;
+- respond within twenty-four hours to communications from instructors and office staff;

 - notify the instructor at the start of the course about any planned absences, understanding that absences exceeding two synchronous sessions are against Program policy;